tsumers/rewards/README.md

 These can be run independently of the training notebook.

-Running the full evaluation on a Macbook Pro takes some time (~1 hour) and produces ~100mb worth of output, which is cached in the `notebooks/data/model_training_10fold/benchmarks` subfolder.

 ### Pre-trained Models

 Pretrained models are available in the `data/model_training_10fold` subdirectory.
 There is one `.pt` file for each cross-validation split.
 These models are loaded and used automatically in the `aaai_model_evaluation.ipynb` notebook.